-One can’t deny the hurt that can be as a result of someone’s actions or words.
+Could we experience freedom in forgiveness?
+One can’t deny the hurt that can result from someone’s actions or words.
 Regardless if it was intentional or unintentional.
-To each person, forgiveness holds a different meaning, and my intent is not to tell you how to forgive but rather show you why there is freedom in forgiveness.
+To each person, forgiveness holds a different meaning, and my intent is not to tell you how to forgive but rather to show you why there is freedom in forgiveness.

 Studies have shown that forgiveness makes you happier and healthier.
 On the other hand, unforgiveness can affect your health.
-In the long term, it can make you more vulnerable to disease and raise your blood pressure putting a strain on your heart.
+It can make you more vulnerable to disease and raise your blood pressure, putting a strain on your heart in the long term.
 Unforgiveness can also affect your relationships and how you relate to your nearest and dearest.
-Marianne Williamson quoted “Unforgiveness is like drinking poison yourself and waiting for the other person to die”.
+Marianne Williamson quoted, “Unforgiveness is like drinking poison yourself and waiting for the other person to die”.
 Could it be that forgiveness benefits you more than anybody else?

 Depending on what kind of hurt you have experienced, it may take some time to unpack the feelings that are associated with the event.
-Forgiveness is usually not an onetime event, but a choice to no longer carry the burden of the offence.
+Forgiveness is usually not a one-time event, but a choice to no longer carry the burden of the offence.
 It may be helpful to speak to someone you trust or find a counsellor to walk alongside you.
 Going back and visiting past or even present hurts can sometimes be traumatic, and it may not be wise to do so alone or before you are ready.
-I wish you all the best for the days ahead, and I hope that in time you will find freedom in forgiveness.
+I wish you all the best for the days ahead.
 Until next time.
 C